Block Models

 As Block Modelling is a process of estimating what is in the ground, models are used to communicate to current and prospective shareholders the value of the asset that is in the ground.

 To give shareholders the confidence that their money is wisely invested, geologists will typically perform different forms of Block Model reconciliations to show the accuracy of their estimates against actuals produced.
-However, performing these reconciliations is not always indicative of what has happened in reality due to variables that occur in the mining process that are not available at the time of estimating the model (e.g. trucking errors where ore material is sent to the wrong destination).
+However, performing these reconciliations is not always indicative of what has happened in reality, due to variables in the mining process that are not available at the time of estimating the model (for example, trucking errors where ore material is sent to the wrong destination).